sabre-io/Baikal/INSTALL.md

 # 6 - You're done

-You may now create new calendars, new events, new visit cards :) Enjoy.
+You may now create new calendars, new events, new contact (: Enjoy.

 # 7 - Troubleshooting